[Analysis] Is geothermal energy the climate fix everyone forgot?

 Energy analysts have described it as the next "half-trillion dollar" market in the clean-tech space, following renewables and electric vehicles.

-What many people don't realise is that utility-scale geothermal energy, while following the same principle, is far more efficient and can power or heat entire cities and industry clusters.
+What many people don't realise is that utility-scale geothermal energy, while following the same principle as smaller household heat pumps, is far more efficient and can power or heat entire cities and industry clusters.

 But before we get to that, we must first take a detour and look at electricity.